Friday, February 7, 2014

 Valentine's Blues!

-Do we (I'll say we cause am also Kenyan and I'll not exempt myself this time) not know how to love?
+Do we (I'll say we, cause I am also Kenyan and I'll not exempt myself this time) not know how to love?
 Do we care too much for PDA that we bother not to show affection?
 Is a kiss of appreciation not worth giving, even in public?
 A kiss on the forehead, the chick, or a nice warm hug, hold hands, shit even a kiss on the lips, am not saying jump on her and get down to business there and then.
 Come on!
-At least in my case I don't lie about it.
+At least in my case, I don't lie about it.
 I'd hate to be in a relationship and have no affection for the person I'm dating.
 Why even bother?

 Makes me wonder, do we settle for love?
 Do our men and women lack affection?
 Are we not attracted to one another?
 I’m I wrong for wanting more than just a smile, a pat on the back, or for wanting more than just a simple friendship?

-Either way to all those couples that can proudly say:
+Either way, to all those couples that can proudly say:

 · They are in relationships because they are ready and want to be in it.